 The field of earth science encompasses some of the most important issues facing society, including climate change, the environment, human health, geologic hazards, and energy and mineral resources.
-All students have the opportunity to engage with world-class facutly who are dedicated teachers and researchers.
+All students have the opportunity to engage with world-class faculty who are dedicated teachers and researchers.
 The School of Earth Sciences (SES) emphasizes hands-on research in the field, lab, and computing for both graduate and undergraduates.
-Our research facilities train students in analysis of water, gases, soils, and rock.
-SES students entering fulfilling careers in Earth Sciences in sectors that include environmental consulting, government agencies, the energy industry, national laboraties, and universities.
+Our research facilities train students in analysis of water, gases, soils, and rocks.
+SES students entering fulfilling careers in Earth Sciences in sectors that include environmental consulting, government agencies, the energy industry, national laboratories, and universities.

 SES offers both the BA and BS in Earth Science open to any undergraduate enrolled at Ohio State.
-The BS degree consits of subprograms in Geological Sciences, Earth System Science, Geophysics, and Petroleum Geology and Geophysics.
-Please contact the SES undergradutate advisor Dr. Karen Royce at firstname.lastname@example.org or (614) 292-6961 for more information.
+The BS degree consists of subprograms in Climate, Water, and the Environment, Geological Sciences, and Geophysics.
+Please contact the SES undergraduate advisor Dr. Karen Royce at email@example.com or (614) 292-6961 for more information.

 Learn more about our undergraduate programs.